 As before, we envisage that different students will use different parts of the site in different ways.
-Most students find the schemes of work and assessment sections above as particualrly useful for reference.
+Most students find the schemes of work and assessment sections above as particularly useful for reference.
 You should however also look at the additional materials section.
 This has lots in it to support and extend your studies.
 Look for example at the excellent quotation bank from a previous student.
-Below this post will be articles of news about Russian History.
+Below this post will be articles of news about Russian history.
 You will also see posts here that will be used for online discussion homeworks where we will want you to add (ideally constructive) comments.

 Above all however, we want this to be your site.
 However you use it is fine, but please take ownership of it.

 If you here you will get to an article from the Irish Examiner to mark the centenary of the October Revolution – it has a handy interactive graphic / chronology of the key events of 1917.
 As such it is a useful introduction / reference tool for us.

 “Service takes pains over his tsar, presenting a fastidious Nicholas, a nervous man of simple tastes who liked to dine on beetroot soup, not stuffed peacocks and caviar.
 He constantly put duty first, but lacked the flexibility of mind to steer his country in a crisis, let alone the first world war.
 “His actions,” Service concludes, “were those of a ruler who always thought he was right.”
 That stubbornness would blind him to his people’s suffering and growing rage.
 Even as he signed his abdication papers he dreamed that his future might resemble an extended Crimean holiday, complete with family and faithful staff…”

 After your reading and noting from Satterwaite, you have two other Russia related tasks…

 Watch the following excellent videos – for each make a max of 1 side of A4 notes.
 These will be taken in by me.

 2. Visit the excellent Russian Revolution: Hope, Tragedy, Myths exhibition at the British Library (closes Tue 29 Aug 2017).